herrmannplatz/axios-keycloak/README.md

     // ...
   }

-// In case you wanna do an unauthenticated request const axios = AxiosKeyloak.axios
+// In case you want do an unauthenticated request const axios = AxiosKeyloak.axios

 ```